 Before saving pumpkin seeds, you'll first need to make sure you are dealing with an open-pollinated or non-hybrid variety, otherwise known as an heirloom.
-If you save seeds from a hybrid variety and replant them, you likely won't get any pumpkins.
-Most of the time, the result is a lush plant that doesn't produce.
+If you save seeds from a hybrid variety and replant them, you likely won't get many pumpkins.
+Most of the time, the result is a lush plant that doesn't produce much.
 If it does produce fruit, you probably won't be happy with the size or quality.
 There are several varieties of heirloom pumpkins commonly available.
 For eating, Small Sugar Pumpkins are probably the most common.
 For a larger, more universal variety that can be carved or eaten, Connecticut Field is probably the most common heirloom variety.
 For giant pumpkins, the Atlantic Giant heirloom variety is probably the most widely grown.
 There are also other, less common heirloom pumpkin varieties that can be found online or in seed catalogs.

 Once you know you have an heirloom variety, the next step is to harvest

 the seeds.
 If you are saving pumpkin seeds, t's best to wait for the pumpkin to fully mature and then

 some before you remove it from the vine.
 Typically, if you are

 harvesting seeds from a pumpkin, you want it to be over-ripe, to the

 point where it is soft and mostly inedible.
 The reason for this is

 that you want the seeds to be fully developed and mature.
 Most of the